 How is an RV or vehicle return handled from Mexico?

 The Member would need to designate someone to drive their RV or vehicle home for them.
 SkyMed will provide airfare for up to two people to the nearest airport where the stranded RV is located and pay for fuel, oil, toll fees and a maximum of $125 per day towards expenses to return the RV to the Member’s transport preference.
 The designated driver must have a notarized statement from the owner stating they are authorized to drive the vehicle across an international border.
 With critically enhanced international security, SkyMed has provided this service since September 11, 2001 in lieu of a professional driver.

 I no longer drive my RV or own one—does that make SkyMed unnecessary?

-Your SkyMed membership provides multiple services whenever a member travels 100 air miles or more from home (or with the SkyMed Ultimate, even when you are at home).
+Your SkyMed ULTIMATE Membership provides multiple services whenever a Member is at home or away.
 The method of transport does not matter—it could be by car, plane, cruise, or by rail—you have SkyMed peace of mind wherever you may be.